Marker Logo

 this page online

-Topics.
-This historical marker is listed in this topic list: Native Americans.
+This historical marker is listed in this topic list: Indigenous Peoples and Communities.

 Location.
 39° 8.933′ N, 122° 53.264′ W. Marker is in Upper Lake, California, in Lake County.
-Marker is on State Highway 20, on the left when traveling west.
+It is on State Highway 20, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Upper Lake CA 95485, United States of America.
 Touch for directions.

 The Pomo Marker - wide view image.
 Click for full size.

-Photographed By Andrew Ruppenstein, October 5, 2012
+Photographed by Andrew Ruppenstein, October 5, 2012

 2. The Pomo Marker - wide view